Not sure how to publish a poem? You are in the right place. Writing a poem is half the battle, the main struggle starts when publishing the poem.

-Every publishers, magazine, and literary journals have some different sets of guidelines but the basic things always remain the same.
+Every publisher, magazine, and literary journals have a different set of guidelines but main of the basics always remain the same.

 Some can ask for different file formats, some may ask you to send your manuscript by having a specific set of formatting.

 And also make sure to check how many poems the selected magazines accept.
 Some may take one at a time and some will take 5-6 poems at a time.
 So check that.

 Note: Do check whether the selected magazines or publishers were publishing the type of poem that you want to submit or have they published poems in similar genres before or not.